 However, preliminary results from the World Health Organization (WHO) Solidarity trial of more than 11,000 participants found that remdesivir had little effect on how long they stayed in the hospital and no effect on death.

 This study was published as a preprint on medRxiv and hasn’t yet been peer-reviewed, so the results should be viewed with some caution.
-The WHO plans to publish it in the New England Journal of Medicine.
+The WHO plans to

 Given the results of the WHO study, Dr. Eric Topol, a professor of molecular medicine at the Scripps Research Translational Institute, questioned whether the FDA should have granted remdesivir a full approval.